ShreshtaReddyP/movie-recommendation-system_main/README.md

 <img src="demo/3.png" alt="workflow" width="70%">

-# Dataset has been used:

 * [Dataset link](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)

-# Concept used to build the model.pkl file : cosine_similarity

 1 .
 Cosine Similarity is a metric that allows you to measure the similarity of the documents.